Kartikhub/zerodha-spring-mcp/README.md

 This project is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-This implementation is inspired by the official [Go Kite MCP server](https://github.com/zerodha/kite-mcp-server) by Zerodha Tech, also available under the MIT License.
+This implementation is inspired by the official [Kite MCP server](https://github.com/zerodha/kite-mcp-server) by Zerodha Tech, also available under the MIT License.
 Attribution information is included in the [THIRD_PARTY_LICENSES](THIRD_PARTY_LICENSES) file.